Anthropic principle: Observational evidence

 Hogan has emphasised that it would be very strange if all fundamental constants were strictly determined, since this would leave us with no ready explanation for apparent fine tuning.
-In fact we might have to resort to something akin to Barrow and Tipler's SAP: there would be no option for such a universe not to support life.
+In fact, humans might have to resort to something akin to Barrow and Tipler's SAP: there would be no option for such a universe not to support life.

 Probabilistic predictions of parameter values can be made given: